jacoblapworth/akahu-sdk-swift/src/react/components/editabletable/editabletable.interactions.md

       dndDropMessage={(startPosition, endPosition) =>
         `You have dropped the item.
 It has moved from position ${startPosition} to ${endPosition}.` }
-      dndInstructions="Press space bar or enter to start a drag.
+      dndInstructions="Press Space bar or Enter to start a drag.
 When dragging you can use the arrow keys to move the item around and escape to cancel.
-Ensure your screen reader is in focus mode or forms mode." onReorderRow={(startIndex, destinationIndex) => {
+Ensure your screen reader is in focus mode or to use your pass through key." onReorderRow={(startIndex, destinationIndex) => {
         const newRows = [...rows];
         const rowToReorder = newRows.splice(startIndex, 1)[0];